 - 1. Vaccines or other prophylaxis specified in Annex 7 or recommended under these Regulations shall be of suitable quality; those vaccines and prophylaxis designated by WHO shall be subject to its approval.
 Upon request, the State Party shall provide to WHO appropriate evidence of the suitability of vaccines and prophylaxis administered within its territory under these Regulations. - 2.
 Persons undergoing vaccination or other prophylaxis under these Regulations shall be provided with an international certificate of vaccination or prophylaxis (hereinafter the "certificate") in the form specified in this Annex.
 No departure shall be made from the model of the certificate specified in this Annex. - 3.
-Certificates under this Annex are valid only if the vaccine or prophylaxis used has been approved by WHO. - 4.
-Certificates under this Annex issued in non-digital format must be signed in the hand of by the clinician, who shall be a medical practitioner or other authorized health worker, supervising the administration of the vaccine or prophylaxis.
-Such certificates must also bear the official stamp of the administering centre; however, this shall not be an accepted substitute for the signature.
-Regardless of the format in which they have been issued, certificates must bear the name of the clinician supervising the administration of the vaccine or prophylaxis, or of the relevant authority responsible for issuing the certificate or overseeing the administering centre. - 5.
+Certificates under this Annex are valid only if the vaccine or prophylaxis used has been approved by WHO.1 - 4.
+Certificates under this Annex issued in non-digital format must be signed in the hand of the clinician, who shall be a medical practitioner or other authorized health worker, supervising the administration of the vaccine or prophylaxis.
+The cCertificates issued in non-digital format must also bear the official stamp of the administering centre; however, this shall not be an accepted substitute for the signature.
+Regardless of the format in which certificates have been issued, they must include the name of the clinician as well as the details of the administering centre, including the name, address and contact details. - 4 bis.
+In accordance with Article 35, certificates under this Annex regardless of the format in which they have been issued, shall include elements allowing for the ascertainment of their authenticity through non-digital means.
+Without prejudice to the foregoing, certificates may also include additional elements allowing for the digital ascertainment of their authenticity. - 5.
 Certificates shall be fully completed in English or in French.
 They may also be completed in another language, in addition to either English or French. - 6.
 Any amendment of this certificate, or erasure, or failure to complete any part of it, may render it invalid. - 7.
 Certificates are individual and shall in no circumstances be used collectively.
 Separate certificates shall be issued for children. - 8.
-For certificates under this Annex issued in non-digital format, Aa parent or guardian shall sign the certificate when the child is unable to write.
-The signature of an illiterate A person who is unable to sign shall be indicated in the usual manner by the person's mark and the indication by another that this is the mark of the person concerned, which shall be considered their signature.
-With respect to persons with a guardian, the guardian shall sign the certificate on their behalf. - 9.
-If the supervising clinician is of the opinion that the vaccination or prophylaxis is contraindicated on medical grounds, the supervising clinician shall provide the person with reasons, written in English or French, and where appropriate in another language in addition to English or French, underlying that opinion, which the competent authorities on arrival should take into account.
-The supervising clinician and competent authorities shall inform such persons of any risk associated with non-vaccination and with the non-use of prophylaxis in accordance with paragraph 4 of Article 23.
+A parent or guardian shall sign the certificate when the child is unable to write.
+The signature of an illiterate a person with low literacy or a person who is unable to sign shall be indicated in the usual manner by the person's mark and the indication by another that this is the mark of the person concerned.
+With respect to persons for whom a guardian has been nominated, the guardian shall sign the certificate on their behalf.